Feminist Approaches to Media

 To prepare for class, please complete the reading and viewing listed immediately under “Complete Before Class: Readings and Viewings.”
 This, and completing your weekly writing response, will be your regular homework for the course.

-The texts listed under “Supplemental materials” are not required readings, but they are texts that your instructor may reference in lecture.
-They will be uploaded to Canvas in case you find yourself interested or intrigued (before or after lecture) and want to explore them more.
+The texts listed under “Supplemental materials” are not required readings, but they are texts that your instructor will reference, quote, and summarize in lecture.
+You may be quizzed on the basic concepts of these texts as described in lecture (e.g., Butler's theory of gender), but you will not be quizzed on specifics of the texts not mentioned in lecture.
+In case you find yourself interested or intrigued (before or after lecture) and want to explore these additional texts, they will be uploaded for your reference within 24 hours after the lecture.
 Lecture slides (Power Points) will be uploaded within 24 hours after lecture.

 Reading and viewing assignments are subject to change.
 Any changes to the reading and viewing assignments will be made at least one week in advance.